 A second offense for being an accessory to an act of violence in violation of the policy will be determined to be any violation that is within the same semester as the first offense.
 Penalties will range up to the following:

-- Referral for up to thirty hours if professional education/counseling, which must be completed within three months of the decision by the Disciplinary Committee and prior to reinstatement after suspension. - 2.
-Disciplinary suspension for up to two years. - 3.
-Prohibition on the student from even entering the College of Micronesia-FSM National Campus, state campuses or FSM-FMI for up two years. - Restitution, if appropriate. - Any measures short disciplinary suspension if, in the view of the Disciplinary Committee, such measures will reasonably enforce the goals of the prohibition of violence policy. - 6.
-Referral of the matter to local law enforcement authorities, if appropriate.
+- 1. Referral for up to thirty hours if professional education/ counseling, which must be completed within three months of the decision by the Disciplinary Committee and prior to reinstatement after suspension. - 2.
+Disciplinary suspension for up to two years.